4x8 Work Table Plans

 Build a workbench without a shop!
 This is an easy to build design with minimal cutting and tools, a perfect work table to start with.

-Sized to fit a standard 4x8 plywood panel, designed to be built by one person in one day, this strong, sturdy and minimal work table is the perfect addition to the shop!
+Sized to fit a standard 4x8 melamine and plywood panel, designed to be built by one person in one day, this strong, sturdy and minimal work table is the perfect addition to the shop!
 The lower shelf can be used to store tools or materials.

 Free step by step plans with detailed diagrams, video tutorial and cut list - everything you need to build this yourself.